starwalkn/gotenberg-go-client/README.md

 ### Generating PDF from HTML

 > [!TIP]
-> Head to the [documentation](https://gotenberg.dev/) to learn about all possibilities.
+> Head to the [documentation](https://gotenberg.dev/) to learn about all request parameters.

 ```golang
 package main